-- As of January 26, 2021, all U.S.-bound air passengers age 2 or older are required to present to the airline a negative COVID-19 test result (paper or electronic copy) taken within 72 hours of departure, or provide documentation of having recovered from COVID-19.
+- As of January 26, 2021, all U.S.-bound air passengers age 2 or older are required to present to the airline a negative COVID-19 test result (PCR or antigen, paper or electronic copy) taken within 72 hours of departure or provide documentation of having recovered from COVID-19.

 - As of January 26, 2021, all travelers to the United States are required to self-quarantine per CDC guidelines.
 Many U.S. cities, states and counties have additional local restrictions.
-See the US Embassy Vienna and CDC website for details.
+See the CDC website for details.

-- As of January 26, 2021, Presidential Proclamation 10143 went into effect which suspends entry into the United States by non-U.S. citizens who were physically present within the Schengen Area (including Austria), the United Kingdom, the Republic of Ireland, Brazil or South Africa during the 14-day period preceding entry or attempted entry to the United States.
-See the U.S. Embassy Vienna visas page on potential exemptions/exceptions to these restrictions.
+- On January 26, 2021, Presidential Proclamation 10143 went into effect which suspends entry into the United States by non-U.S. citizens who were physically present within the Schengen Area (including Austria), the United Kingdom, the Republic of Ireland, Brazil or South Africa during the 14-day period preceding entry or attempted entry to the United States.
+See the U.S. Embassy Vienna visas page on potential exemptions/exceptions to these restrictions, including immediate family exemptions.